Skip to content

 In Mount Pocono, PA

 We are an integrative health center, providing services to Monroe County since 1991.
-Our services include acupuncture, chiropractic, massage therapy, nutritional counseling, Chinese martial arts, a food buyer’s club, and midwifery.
+Our services include acupuncture, chiropractic, massage therapy, nutritional counseling, functional medicine, biofeedback and Chinese martial arts.
 Utilizing the example of the ancient sages of China, we address the promotion and maintenance of health in a variety of ways.

 Those ancient sages focused on three basic tenants in their treatment.
 The first was the energetic balance of the body, which is effected with acupuncture.
 At the Asian Institute, acupuncture is the focus of our approach.
 We use a variety of techniques including Traditional Chinese Medicine (TCM), Classic Chinese Acupuncture, Five Elements, Japanese, Meridian and Trigger Point.
 We draw from these techniques that which is most relevant for each patient.

 Their third approach was to address the structure of the body.
 They used a technique called Tui Na.
 Tui Na is a system of muscle work, similar to massage, and gross manipulation of the joints and articulations of the skeleton.
 At the Asian Institute, chiropractic care is the focus of our approach to the structure of the human form.
 Modern chiropractic is much more objective and scientific in its approach to the care of the structure and nervous system of the human body.
 To complement the chiropractic, we include massage therapy.
-The massage therapy includes Shiatsu, Meridian Therapy, European massage, deep tissue, sports massage, Gua sha/Graston and Reiki, depending upon the individual needs of the patient.
+The massage therapy includes Shiatsu, cupping, zero balancing, Indian head and face, Thai Yoga, Cranial Sacral, Reflexology, Lomi Lomi, IASTM, myofascial, lymph drainage and warm bamboo, depending upon the individual needs of the patient.
+In addition, we now incorporate biofeedback to complement our wellness package.

 The ancient sages were also masters of Tai Chi and various other martial arts.
 Western medicine discusses the value of exercise, but Eastern medicine defined what exercise should be centuries ago.
 Asian Institute of Martial Arts, contained within the Asian Institute is dedicated to the study and preservation of these ancient disciplines.

 So there you have the approach.
 One which is proactive in promoting health.
 Not one which allows the body to break down and is then reactive to disease.
 It is healthcare in its truest sense, not the disease care more commonly found in today’s society.
-We utilize acupuncture to balance the energetics of the body.
-Herbs and whole foods to address the biochemistry.
+We utilize acupuncture and biofeedback to balance the energetics of the body.
+Blood work analysis with a focus on herbs and whole foods to address the biochemistry.
 Chiropractic to promote health through the care of the structure, function and neurology of the body.
 Energetics, biochemistry and structure, when these are in balance the result is an environment where health can proliferate.

 Continue reading